 True integration-averaging during a full sweep of the microphone or during a full revolution of the source is the preferred method.
 If the source is rotated, the average sound pressure level shall be determined for one revolution of the source.
-The influence of measurement duration and corrections for background noise shall be taken into account in accordance with 7.7.2 of ECMA-74.
+The influence of measurement duration and corrections for background noise shall be taken into account in accordance with 7.7.2 and 7.7.3 of ECMA-74, respectively.

 If microphone arrangements in accordance with 8.4 a) or b) are used, the minimum integration time shall be 30 s.
-If fixed microphone locations in accordance with 8.4 c) are used, the minimum integration time shall be 8 s at each location.
+If fixed microphone locations in accordance with 8.4 c) are used, the minimum integration time shall be 8 s at each location or a total integration time of at least 30 s if the measurements are made simultaneously at each microphone.